 Next, dab it onto your face.
-Finally, you want to swipe your finger across your face to apply it, just like you would if you were applying foundation with a beauty blender.
+Finally, you want to swipe your finger across your face to apply it, just like applying foundation with a beauty blender.
 Make sure that your primer is evenly applied all over your face.

 Do You Rub In Primer?

 I tend to wipe my primer across my face more than rub.
 However, you get the same effect either way.
 Some makeup artists recommend that you rub the primer into your skin to help your skin absorb more of the product.